qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

 .. index::
    single:GRASS;region display

 With the |grass_region_edit| :sup:`Edit current GRASS region` icon you can open a dialog to change the current region and the symbology of the GRASS region rectangle in the QGIS canvas.
-Type in the new region bounds and resolution and click :guilabel:`OK`.
+Type in the new region bounds and resolution and click **[OK]**.
 It also allows to select a new region interactively with your mouse on the QGIS canvas.
-Therefore click with the left mouse button in the QGIS canvas, open a rectangle, close it using the left mouse button again and click :guilabel:`OK`.:index:`GRASS!region!editing`
+Therefore click with the left mouse button in the QGIS canvas, open a rectangle, close it using the left mouse button again and click **[OK]**.:index:`GRASS!region!editing`
 The GRASS module :file:`g.region` provide a lot more parameters to define an appropriate region extend and resolution for your raster analysis.
 You can use these parameters with the GRASS Toolbox, described in Section :ref:`subsec_grass_toolbox`.

 .. _subsec_grass_toolbox: